 The best way to edify a man is, most often, to facilitate his monologue on his emotions.
-Two years ago I wrote a post on the importance of having the other guy do all most all of the talking.
+Two years ago, I wrote a post on the importance of having the other guy do most of the talking.
 This post is more on how to encourage emotional expression.

-Here are a few questions you can insert during short pauses in his monologe.
-Asking thoughtful questions in a wonderful way to take any discussion to a deeper level.
-Men usually have little trouble going deeper in to mechanical explainations, but are often almost mortally scared to go deeper about emotions.
-Asking questions that call for emotional feelings and expressions, signal him that you are free and open to these things.
+Here are a few questions you can insert during short pauses in his monologue.
+Asking thoughtful questions is a wonderful way to take any discussion to a deeper level.
+Men usually have little trouble going deeper into mechanical explanations but are often almost mortally scared to go deeper about emotions.
+Asking questions that call for emotional feelings and expressions signal that you are free and open to these things.
 It just may help him get the courage to share it with you.
 That will also help free him from his emotional lock-up.

 - How did you feel when [name] said that? or How did you feel when [name] did that?